 Every Case is Unique

 Treating cancer as early as possible yields much more promising outcomes.
-If you feel you have any of the symptoms mentioned above, consider seeing a qualified oral health expert for advice, or scheduling an appointment with an oncologist right away.
+If you feel you have any of the symptoms mentioned above, consider seeing a qualified oral health specialist for advice, or scheduling an appointment with an oncologist right away.

 Keep in mind that oral cancer is heavily connected to tobacco and alcohol use.
 If you can avoid these bad habits, you could be strengthening your chances of a healthy mouth.